Forex Club

 Forex Club is a group of companies based in Saint Vincent and the Grenadines participating in the retail market of Contract for difference, Foreign Exchange Trading.
-The company uses the Libertex web and mobile trading platform in addition to MT4 and its structure includes financial and educational companies.
+The company uses the Libertex trading platform on web and mobile, along with MT4.
+It includes financial and educational companies.

 History

 The company was founded in 1997.
 In 2010, it acquired 100% of the shares of the Russian forex broker Аkmos Trade.
 The brand remained and is included in the Forex Club group of companies.

 In 2012, Quadro Capital Partners acquired a minority shareholding in the Forex Club group of companies, the amount of the transaction has not been indicated.

 In December 2013, Forex Club and Quadro Capital Partners founded the Venture Capital Fund FXC-QCP VC, with a volume of up to $200 million.